Q: Do you have any advice for writers?

 Q: Are you ever going to write more Modern Faerie Tale books?

-Darkest Part of the Forest and the Folk of the Air series are set in the same world as the Modern Faerie Tale series.
-You will even get to see some of the Modern Faerie Tale characters in The Cruel Prince, The Wicked King and The Queen of Nothing.
+The Modern Faerie Tales, Darkest Part of the Forest, and the Folk of the Air books are all set in the same world.
+We do get to see some of the characters from Tithe have a role in the events of the Folk of the Air series.

 Q: Are you ever going to write more Curse Worker books?